An essential one sided boundary singularity for a $3$-dimensional area minimizing current in $\mathbb{R}^5$: Lipschitz approximation

 We define

 which satisfy the desired properties.

 The last two remarks follow are a consequence of the construction of the strong Lipschitz approximation in the interior and of the definition of the excess.
-See Lemma 6.3 \cite{ian2024uniqueness} and Lemma 8.5 \cite{de2023fineIII}. \end{proof}
+See Proposition 6.3 \cite{ian2024uniqueness} and Lemma 8.5 \cite{de2023fineIII}. \end{proof}

 \begin{lemma}[Lipschitz Approximation] Let $T$ and $C$ as in the above Lemma \ref{l:splitting}.
 Let Let $\Omega_i:=D_i \cap \bB_2 \setminus B_{1/16}(L)$ and $\mathbf{\Omega}_i:=\bB_3 \cap \mathbf{p}_{\hat{H_i}}^{-1}(\Omega_i).$ \begin{enumerate} \item We have $\left(p_{\hat{H_i}}\right)_{\#}(T_i)=Q_i' \a{D_i}$. \item Then there exist Lipschitz multivalued functions $u_i: \Omega_i \rightarrow A_{Q'_i}(\hat{H}_i^{\perp})$ and a closed set $K_i \subset \Omega_i$ such that $\textup{gr}(u_i) \subseteq \Sigma$, $T_i \res \mathbf{p}_{H_i}^{-1}(K_i)=\mathbf{G}_{u_i}\res \mathbf{p}_{H_i}^{-1}(K_i)$ and the following estimates hold